 Another key need was constant mobile connectivity and network access in police vehicles so officers could do their work from the field instead of at headquarters.

 “We were looking to increase the efficiency of all our officers,” said Scott.

+With Cradlepoint's NetCloud Service for branch, City of Page has WAN link termination and traffic management, a firewall, and cloud configuration and troubleshooting, all delivered via a purpose-built router with embedded LTE, 24x7 support, and a limited lifetime warranty.
 To help maintain and expand its public safety and civic services, the City of Page deployed a comprehensive Network-as-a-Service solution from Cradlepoint, including:

 - Cloud management allows the city to remotely monitor and manage its routers from a single pane of glass.